-All reports made to the Principal/Designate, including those made verbally must be confirmed in writing, using the Safe and Accepting Schools Incident Report Form-Part I and must be submitted to the Principal/Designate in a timely manner and no later than the end of the school day.
-Each report will be assigned a number for filing and retrieval purposes and investigated by the Principal/Designate.
+- 1. All incidents reports, including those made verbally must be confirmed in writing and submitted to the Principal through the Safe Schools Reporting Tool in a timely manner and no later than the end of the school day. - 2.
+Where the Principal is the sole witness to a serious student incident, the Principal must complete a report through the Safe Schools Reporting Tool. - 3.
+Each incident report will be assigned a number for filing and retrieval purposes and investigated by the Principal.